-Raina is most passionate about the power and spirituality of music in prayer.
-Raina shares, “Music, the pulse of Jewish spirituality, is the heart and soul of every service.
+Rabbi Siroty is most passionate about music in prayer.
+She believes music is the pulse of Jewish spirituality and the heart and soul of every service.
 It transcends the physical as it connects individuals one to another, forming a community.
-I embrace the opportunity to motivate and lead the congregation and religious school in prayer, and in music and song, to foster an experience that invites participation while enlivening worship and growing Jewish identity.
-I add my unique voice to the collective voice, bringing with me my enthusiasm and passion for both Judaism and music.”
+Rabbi Siroty adds her unique voice to the collective voice, bringing enthusiasm and passion for Judaism and music.

-Raina lives in the garden district of Alexandria in a Italianate brick home constructed in 1927 by Morris and Hannah Weiss—1888 Jewish immigrants from the Austro-Hungarian empire.
-The Weiss family were temple congregants and owned the Weiss and Goldring clothing store originally opened in 1899.
-Raina is a proud mother to her son, Gabriel born in 2016, who is presently attending Kindergarten.
+Raina lives in the garden district of Alexandria in a restored home built in 1927 by Morris and Hannah Weiss—1888 Jewish immigrants from the Austro-Hungarian empire who were temple congregants.
+Raina is a proud mother to her son, Gabriel who was born in 2016, who is presently attending Kindergarten.

 RABBI ARNOLD S. TASK - "Arny" to most everyone - served 22 years as Rabbi of Congregation Gemiluth Chassodim, from 1989 to 2011.
 On retirement, he was named Rabbi Emeritus.
 He and his wife Judy elected to continue their residence in Alexandria, where they are actively involved in many aspects of our community.